AI: the impact on workforce management roles

 - And an ability to manipulate and move objects

-It also includes machine learning, where computers use algorithms to analyse data and patterns to predict outcomes and perform actions, for example, facial recognition.
+It also includes machine learning, where computers use algorithms to analyse data and patterns to predict outcomes and perform actions, for example, facial verification.

 A fair proportion of the workforce management tasks handled by recruiters (or talent managers as they are often now known), HR managers, line managers, payroll officers, and learning and development staff can now be completed by cloud-based, automation technology – a pre-curser to AI.